ConwayC1987/BlackJack/README.md

 - Another bug was when the dealer got blackjack it wasn't showing any of the players cards.
 This was also fixed.

-- A bug that could break the code was I wasn't checking if the user was using a positive number, this was also fixed.
+- A bug that could break the code was I wasn't checking if the user was using a positive number when betting, this was also fixed.

 - A lot of small and big bugs were found and all fixed to the best of my knowledge with the project.
 ***